For me, flow is my state of mind when I am so completely and utterly absorbed in the act of writing that I have no sense of time passing.

 Flow is something that comes very naturally, it is a by-product of concentration.
 Removing your focus from the ‘goal of flow’ and focusing on your work, or task at hand is the only way to get there.

-Creative writing exercises like these will get you into the habit and rhythm of writing.
-This is very important and if you are serious about writing you must write regularly.
+Creative writing exercises get you into the habit and rhythm of writing.
+If you are really serious about writing this is vital.

 Professional and successful writers write regularly.
 They regard writing as a job, or career (hopefully one they enjoy) and show up at their desk, or table on a regular basis.